There aren’t many Windows laptops with 3:2 displays out there, and this is the niche Acer aims-for with their 2020 Swift 3 SF313-52 model.

 |Ports||1x USB-A 3.1, 1x USB-A 2.0, 1x USB-C with Thunderbolt 3, HDMI, mic/headphone, Lock|

 |Battery||56 Wh, 45W charger (barrel-plug)|

 |Size||302 mm or 11.91” (w) x 234 mm or 9.21” (d) x 16 mm or 0.63” (h)|

 |Weight||2.53 lbs (1.15 kg)+ .53 lbs (.24 kg) charger, EU version|

 |Extras||white backlit keyboard, HD webcam, stereo speakers, finger sensor|

 Our model is a mid-tier configuration, with the Intel Core i5-1035G4 processor, 8 GB of LPDDR4x RAM and a 512 GB PCIe SSD, well suited for an everyday ultrabook and portable school/work laptop.
-Higher tier configurations get the Core i7-1065G7 processor with the faster Iris Pro G7 graphics and 16 GB of RAM, and there’s also the option for an undisclosed Nvidia MX dGPU, most likely a direct followup of the MX250 implemented on current ultraportables.
+Higher tier configurations get the Core i7-1065G7 processor with the faster Iris Pro G7 graphics and 16 GB of RAM, and there’s also the option for the Nvidia MX350 dGPU, most likely a direct followup of the MX250 implemented on current ultraportables.
 I wouldn’t pair that with an IceLake i7 configuration, as it would negate the improved iGPU in the 10nm Intel hardware.